fluentassertions/fluentassertions/docs/index.md

 View [Release on GitHub]( {{ release.html_url }} )

 {% endfor %}

+## How to get help
+* For general questions, check out  [StackOverflow](https://stackoverflow.com/questions/tagged/fluent-assertions?mixed=1).
+* To discuss issues or ask questions to the team directly, use [Slack](https://fluentassertionsslack.herokuapp.com/)
+* To report an issue or request, create an issue on [Github](https://github.com/fluentassertions/fluentassertions/issues).

 ## Support us
 As you can imagine, a lot of our private time is put into this wonderful project.
 Please support us by becoming a sponsor through Patreon.